ashishghadi27/Rine/README.md

 App Features:

 See Products and select the quantity.
-Sign up for subscriptions
+Sign up for subscriptions.
-Create your own subscription pack
+Create your own subscription pack.
-Calculate your BMI
+Calculate your BMI.
-Workout Schedule
+Workout Schedule.
-Recipes which can be made using the Products
+Recipes which can be made using the Products.
-Apply Coupons
+Apply Coupons.
-Checkout (PayUMoney)
+Checkout (PayUMoney).
-Monitor Your Profile
+Monitor Your Profile.
-Google Signup and Facebook Signup
+Google Signup and Facebook Signup.
-Check Your Orders
+Check Your Orders.